Kibby Basin Lithium Project, Nevada

 Permitted for Water

-The Kibby Basin lithium property is fully permitted by the state of Nevada to extract a maximum of 2.0 cubic feet per second or 2,896 acre-feet (944 million gallons) annually of water for brine processing and production of lithium compounds.
+The Kibby Basin lithium property is fully permitted by the state of Nevada to extract a maximum 2,896 acre-feet (944 million gallons) annually of water for brine processing and production of lithium compounds.

 Obtaining a water permit for the Kibby Basin lithium project was a major milestone for Belmont where, because of the desert conditions in the region, water is of major importance to any potential mining operation.
 The Clayton Valley Basin for instance is over-appropriated (current water rights are in excess of water volumes available for an average year) and obtaining water rights for proposed operations is a hurdle that several companies in the Clayton Valley Basin have yet to overcome, even in their advanced stage of development.